jfiume/CSS-athon/docs/proposal.md

 **Day 1**: Setup all necessary Node modules, including getting webpack up and running and `Easel.js` installed.
 Create `webpack.config.js` as well as `package.json`.
 Write a basic entry file and the bare bones of all 3 scripts outlined above.

 **Day 2**: Collect all the CSS code for the CSS features.
+Build the user interface out with the CSS functions and the forms that user will type their CSS into.

 **Day 3**: Build out the backside of the program.
+Create the tutorials so that when a user types the backend checks to see if their code is correct.

 **Day 4**: Style the frontend, making it polished and professional.
 Make sure everything works.

 ### Bonus feature

-Add a step by step tutorial so the user can add their own code and it renders on the page
+Add a more detailed step by step tutorial so the user can add their own code and it renders on the page